wp732/ssc_assignment_1/docs/assignment3_readme.txt

         name: Running Trufflehog scan
         entry: bash
         language: system
-        pass_filenames: false
+        pass_filenames: false   # we’ll run the script on commit, not per file
-        args: ["-c", "set -o pipefail; ../scan_local_repo.sh | tee /dev/tty"]
+        args: ["-c", "set -o pipefail; ~/.thog/scan_local_repo.sh | tee /dev/tty"]

-# The tty and pipeail stuff are need to force stdout/stderr to display to your terminal
+# Note: The tty and pipeail stuff are need to force stdout/stderr to display to your terminal
 # while the scan script runs.